veggerby/Veggerby.Boards/README.md

 and 8 White Pawns (and similarly for Black), i.e. a total of 32 pieces.

-Pieces have movement Patterns assigned, e.g. in Chess a Queen can move (linerarly) unbounded in any direction, a King can move 1 step in any direction, but a bishop can move in an L shaped pattern (e.g. 2 steps north and 1 step east).
+Pieces have movement Patterns assigned, e.g. in Chess a Queen can move (linerarly) unbounded in any direction, a King can move 1 step in any direction, but a Knight can move in an L shaped pattern (e.g. 2 steps north and 1 step east).

 Patterns are used to evaluate if a given move ("move piece A from tile 1 to tile 2") is valid.